dhineshns/writes/about indexing.md

 * Through linkedlist in the B-tree we can leverage sorted order of the indexes in compound indexes.
   * This is particularly useful in range scans
 * Index saves the database from sorting that needs to happen during order by, group by operation.
+  * > explain select * from consumer_complaints_medium order by complaint_id;
+    * The above query with index created uses the index for sort step.
+The cost reduced from 27000 to 3000.

 ### Index only access
 * If your index has all the rows that the index selects and constraints, there's no need for heap table access and the queries run really fast.